 Golden Rule #2: Thou shalt be prepared for thy meeting.
 Video conferences can often seem so lifelike, it is as if you are in the same room as the other participants.
 As a result, you may feel the need to catch up and schmooze before the meeting begins.
 Unfortunately, this can really hurt productivity.
 Start on time, bring an agenda and stick to it.
 Save the schmoozing for later.

 Golden Rule #3: Thou shalt use visuals to enhance participant interest.
 Visuals are a great way to keep a meeting interesting and fresh.
 Use the data-sharing feature on your HD video endpoint to share PowerPoint presentations, videos, charts, graphs, or a Word document for real-time collaboration.

 Golden Rule #4: Thou shalt record thy video conference if thine colleague is absent.
 Unfortunately, quick projects and last-minute deadlines can pop up unexpectedly throughout one’s workday.
 For that reason, it is important to record your video call so late or absent colleagues can tune in later, at their convenience, to catch up on the information.
-Lifesize Cloud Amplify is one such solution that you can use to accomplish this task.
+Record and share with Lifesize to accomplish this task.

 Golden Rule #6: Thou shalt minimize distractions.
 This may seem obvious, but it is important to make sure that everyone is focused on the meeting at hand and not other distractions around the room.
 Make sure that everyone’s cell phone is off, their laptops are muted and the room is quiet.
 If you are sharing your screen with the other participants, try to disable pop-up notifications and close other programs like IM and e-mail.